Arts-of-coding/Arts-of-coding/README.md

-- 👋 Hi, I’m @Arts-of-coding
+- 👋 Hi, I’m @Arts-of-coding.
-- 👀 I’m interested in Bioinformatics
+- 👀 I’m interested in Bioinformatics and I am proficient in Python, Snakemake and R.
-- 🌱 I’m currently learning R and Python (beyond entry level)
+- 🌱 I’m currently setting up CI/CD workflows to enable the development of stable software packages.
-- 💞️ I’m looking to collaborate on single cell sequencing datasets and analysis thereof
+- 💞️ If you are looking to collaborate on integrating single-cell datasets or if you want to collaborate on multiomics projects feel free to contact me.
-- 📫 How to reach me: mail@julianarts.nl
+- 📫 How to reach me: julian.arts@ru.nl

 <!---
 Arts-of-coding/Arts-of-coding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.